-North Pasco 3 is located near the north end of the North Pasco wellfield (Figure 68).
-It is an isolated cypress dome that is approximately 16.7 acres in size (Figure 69).
+North Pasco 3 is located near the north end of the North Pasco wellfield (Figure 69).
+It is an isolated cypress dome that is approximately 16.7 acres in size (Figure 70).

-Figure 69: North Pasco 3 wetland
+Figure 70: North Pasco 3 wetland

 TBW has installed a staff gage and wetland well at this site in 1989.
 The District installed a wetland (SID 20800) and upland (SID 20341) well in 2001.
-The District took over monitoring of the site, including a staff gage (SID 638351) in 2010 (Figure 69, Figure 70).
+The District took over monitoring of the site, including a staff gage (SID 638351) in 2010 (Figure 70, Figure 71).
 A WAP transect was also established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 70: North Pasco 3 water levels
+Figure 71: North Pasco 3 water levels

 The North Pasco 3 wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using the elevation of the base of Lyonia roots on cypress trees at 46.2 feet NGVD29, and a proposed MFL of 44.4 feet NGVD29.
-The currently adopted MFL at this site is 44.4 feet NGVD29, so there is no change recommended for this site.
+An acceptable HNP was established at this wetland using the elevation of the base of Lyonia roots on cypress trees at 46.2 feet NGVD29, resulting in an MFL of 44.4 feet NGVD29.
+The previously adopted MFL at this site was 44.4 feet NGVD29, so there is no change in minimum level at this site.

 The North Pasco 3 wetland has a very natural-looking but small outlet, described as a "natural saddle," and surveyed at 0.5 feet below the HNP (see Appendix B).
-Figure 70 shows that water levels regularly reach the HNP.
+Figure 71 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is located 0.6 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The North Pasco 3 wetland is recommended to be kept as an adopted MFL site, with an MFL of 44.4 feet NGVD29.
+The North Pasco 3 wetland remains an adopted MFL site, with an MFL of 44.4 feet NGVD29.